 Results of Hair Laser Removal

 Over a few days to many weeks, you will gradually lose your hair.
 This may appear to be ongoing hair growth.
 In most cases, multiple treatments are required since hair growth and loss occur naturally in cycles, and laser therapy is most effective on hair follicles in the new-growth phase.

 Results are highly variable and difficult to anticipate.
 Most individuals have hair removal that lasts several months and, in some cases, years.
 But hair laser removal doesn’t guarantee permanent hair removal.
 When hair regrows, it is more delicate and lighter in colour.
 Laser maintenance treatments may be required for permanent hair reduction.

 What about laser hair removal at home?

-There are lasers that are promoted to be used at home for hair removal.
-These devices do not have enough energy to do hair removal effectively and will cause little hair removal.
-In addition, the U.S. Food and Drug Administration deems these hair laser removal devices for the home to be cosmetic, not medical, therefore they are not subject to the same scrutiny as other medical equipment.
-There are currently no major, long-term studies on the safety and efficacy of home devices.
+Some lasers are not to be used at home for hair removal.
+These devices do not have enough energy to do hair removal effectively a will cause little hair removal.
+The U.S. Food and Drug Administration deems these hair laser removal devices for the home to be cosmetic, not medical.
+Thereforeore they are not subject to the same scrutiny as other medical equipment.
+There are currently significant long-term studies on the safety and efficacy of home devices.

 We Use the Gold Standard Cynosure Elite IQ for your Hair Laser Removal

-Cynosure Elite IQ laser is our work horse dual-wavelength aesthetic laser.
+Cynosure Elite IQ laser is a workhorse dual-wavelength aesthetic laser.
 We use the Elite IQ™ for many treatments, including hair laser removal, vascular lesions (rosacea, facial and leg veins), pigmented lesions (sun damage, age spots), benign lesions (warts, skin tags, moles), skin rejuvenation (wrinkles, fine lines, skin tightening, psoriasis), Scar removal (acne scars).